Boilermaker Special: Boilermaker Special VII

 In 2011, the Boilermaker Special V underwent a significant overhaul with the help of the Wabash National corporation.
 With over 200,000 miles (321,868 km), it was in need of a new engine, transmission and chassis.
 In June 2011, the university confirmed the overhauled mascot would indeed be branded as Boilermaker Special VII, which is reflected by the number "7" displayed on the front of the train's boiler.
 The new design was made by Reamer Alumna Beth (Smart) Miller (F'06).
 The body was changed slightly to adjust to the new parts, as well as a slight change in the paint scheme.
 New whistles and bells were also installed, while retaining the original brass bell from Boilermaker Special I. The Special is outfitted with LED lighting on both its running boards as well as its cyclops.
 Boilermaker Special VII was presented to the university on September 3, 2011, at halftime of the Middle Tennessee State-Purdue football game.
 It was dedicated on October 1, 2011, at a luncheon which preceded the Notre Dame-Purdue football game.

 Fatal crash

 On April 24, 2025, the Boilermaker Special VII was severely damaged in a traffic accident which resulted in a single fatality.
 The vehicle was in Tippecanoe County, Indiana, driving north at speed on US Highway 52 at Wyandotte Road when it crossed the grass median and collided with a southbound car.
 The driver and sole occupant of the southbound car was killed, while the Reamer Club members piloting the Boilermaker Special were taken to a local hospital for minor injuries.
 The preliminary police investigation determined a catastrophic failure of left front steering tire on the Boilermaker Special caused the crash, which was corroborated by an eyewitness in a southbound vehicle which preceded the deceased's vehicle on the highway.
 The witness stated she saw the tire blow out and saw the driver of the Boilermaker Special lose control of the vehicle.

-It is unlikely the Boilermaker Special VII will be repaired since construction of Boilermaker Special IX is underway and expected to replace Boilermaker Special VII in the spring of 2026.